 by Steven J. Cary

 The Brushfoots (Nymphalidae).
 This family is our second richest in terms of number of species and perhaps the most variable in terms of sizes, colors, patterns and behaviors.
-Despite the obvious differences in wing morphology, members all share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+Despite the obvious differences in wing morphology, almost all members share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+The exception that proves the rule is female Libytheinae, which have functional forelegs, emphasizing their ancestral status.
 Many of our most familiar butterflies are members of this family.
-Pursuant to Pelham’s (2019) catalog, we have ~100 species in ten subfamilies.
+Pursuant to Pelham’s (2023) catalog, we have ~100 species in ten subfamilies distributed as shown below.
+Other works may arrange, lump, or divide families in other ways.
+Updated June 26, 2023

 Satyrs and Wood-Nymphs (Nymphalidae: Satyrinae).
 Within the large family of brush-footed butterflies, what sets this subfamily apart?
 Larvae of these tan, brown and black butterflies specialize on eating grasses and sedges.
 We have 17 species, some in our harshest habitats.
 Most perch and bask with their wings folded.
 In that posture, most are the size of a quarter or half-dollar.